-No surprise, then, to see computer investment models – which constantly iterate on their approach – steadily stealing market share from human fund managers.
+No surprise, then, to see computer-driven investment strategies – which constantly iterate on their approach – steadily stealing market share from human fund managers.

 It is broke.
 But you can fix it.

-The good news is that humans are still better at making judgement calls than machines.
+The good news is that humans are still better at making complex judgement calls than machines.

 Human intelligence, and the individuality that it expresses, remains a crucial element in the equation.
 Indeed, the future of most industries is a combination of man and machine, rather than a question of man versus machine.

 In chess, this is kind of dual-strength player is called a “centaur”: one who combines human intuition, creativity and empathy with a computer’s ability to crunch numbers and make predictions based on the past.